2011 West Virginia gubernatorial special election

-The 2011 West Virginia gubernatorial election was a special election held on October 4, 2011 to fill the office of the West Virginia Governor.
-The office became vacant upon the resignation of Governor Joe Manchin, who was elected to fill the seat of Robert Byrd in the United States Senate in 2010 following Byrd's death.
-Lieutenant Governor and Senate President Earl Ray Tomblin, first in the line of succession, became acting governor in 2010 after Manchin took up the Senate seat.
-On January 18, 2011, the West Virginia Supreme Court of Appeals ruled that a special election for the office of Governor must be held so a new Governor can be in place by November 15, 2011, exactly one year after Manchin resigned.
+The 2011 West Virginia gubernatorial special election was a special election held on October 4, 2011, to fill the office of the West Virginia Governor, which became vacant when Joe Manchin resigned after he won a U.S. Senate special election.
+Lieutenant Governor and Senate President Earl Ray Tomblin, first in the line of succession to the governorship, subsequently became acting governor.
+On January 18, 2011, the West Virginia Supreme Court of Appeals ruled that a special election for the governorship must be held so a new governor can be in place by November 15, 2011, exactly one year after Manchin resigned.
 The primary election was held on May 14.
 Tomblin and Republican Bill Maloney won their respective primaries.

-Tomblin won narrowly with a plurality of the vote, defeating Bill Maloney.
-He notably carried over 90% of the vote in his home county of Logan County.
-Tomblin was declared the winner of the election by the Associated Press on October 4, 2011 and was inaugurated on November 13, 2011.
+Tomblin defeated William Maloney by a slim margin, notably winning over 90% of the vote in his home county of Logan County.
+Tomblin was declared the winner of the election by the Associated Press on October 4, 2011, and was inaugurated on November 13, 2011.
 With a margin of 2.5%, the special election was the closest race of the 2011 gubernatorial election cycle.
+Tomblin was re-elected Governor in 2012 in a rematch with Maloney.

+This was one of the two Democratic-held governorships up for election in a state that John McCain won in the 2008 presidential election.